Dogs and Gardens

 Long term, you could try keeping an area as the "dog toilet", say put bark chips down and try to train your dog to use that area, though this is not as easy with dogs as with cats who take to a specific toilet area better.

-This tends to be a summer problem as in the winter, the soil and grass are already wet, so the urine is more diluted.
+This tends to be a summer problem as in the winter, the soil and grass are often already wet, so the urine is more diluted.
 You can repair damaged areas by replacing the top layer of soil, 1-2" and re-seeding or replace with new turf.

 Dogs and Plants

-Dog proof plants? - well it's usually one of scale, large plants are more dog-proof than smaller plants for obvious reasons.
+Dog proof plants? - it's usually a question of scale, large plants are more dog-proof than smaller plants for obvious reasons.
 Some dogs just take a liking to digging up plants I once had a black Labrador that really liked to dig out large intact grass plants from the lawn - very frustrating.
 This is a question of training more than anything, and most dogs will grow out of the habit anyway, it may be a sign of boredom or frustration and maybe the dog needs more exercise than it gets from being enclosed alone in a small garden.

 Generally thorny or plants with scented leaves will be avoided, so, Holly, Pyracantha, Berberis, Rosemary, Lavender etc. are safe bets.
 A low growing lavender hedge could even be used to protect flower beds beyond it (though I've never tried).

 Low fences and edging are a great way of training a dog to stay off areas where you don't want them - flower beds in particular.
 Of course the dog won't know this to start with and will need to be trained so that they know to stay on the grass or patio side of the barrier and are not allowed onto the soil side.
 These are available in a whole variety of materials and designs from about 4 to 8 inches in height.
+When my vegetable garden is more or less bare in the winter I use long pieces of wood held about 6-8" above the ground with 12" long pegs I knock into the soil like a giant elongated staple which work well to keep our now fairly well trained dog off it.
+Such barriers can be removed when the dog is used to them and avoids the area.

 Raised beds can be a good way of protecting particular plants such as herbs from dogs and their bodily fluids.
 A bed of 2-3 railway sleepers depth or made of brick and filled with topsoil is a good way of keeping your plants safe.
 They also make good design features and bring aromatic plants in particular closer to our level for ease of sniffing, cultivation and gathering.